 Not all chimeras have to look like they jumped out of a sci-fi horror movie.
-There is now a way to culture human stem cells at an earlier stage than they ever could, which means that these cells have a much better chance of transforming into any organ they integrate with, human or animal.
+There is now a way to culture human stem cells at an earlier stage than ever before, which means that these cells have a much better chance of transforming into any organ they integrate with, human or animal.
 Successful integration can create complete chimeric organs.
 It may one day be grown in a laboratory and passed from animals to humans, or from humans to other humans.

 A breakthrough that could end up removing people from transplant waiting lists in the future was made by a team of researchers from the Weizmann Institute of Science in Israel.
 It will be a while before anyone has ever had pig liver, but the team has managed to do what was previously thought impossible.
 Capturing human cells at such an early or “naive” stage means that they have not yet differentiated and have the potential to transform into almost anything.

 “The state of stem cells can be modified by specific exogenous factors that support the naive state of pluripotency,” the researchers said in a study recently published in Cell Stem Cell.